jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

         males and females
           - therefore, the average male height is 135 cm + 7.27 cm =
             142.3 cm
-  - we can get posteior distribution for male height by sampling
+  - we can get posterior distribution for male height by sampling
     \(\alpha\) and \(\beta_m\) from the model and adding them together
-      - we cannot just add the 89% interval values togehter because
+      - we cannot just add the 89% interval values together because
         \(\alpha\) and \(\beta_m\) are correlated

 <!-- end list -->